Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 }

-Assume now we have a basic controller who has a private member of the interface IService and a method who returns the name of the type of the resolved service:
+Assume now we have a basic controller that has a private member of the IService interface and a method that returns the name of the type of the resolved service:

 public class DependencyInjectionInspectionController : ControllerBase